 It can be overwhelming trying to navigate these policies, so talking to an insurance broker can help if you aren’t sure where to start.

 Tip #3 Draft Workplace Policies

 Having written workplace policies and procedures, including employee and employer code of conduct, can help protect your business and prevent lawsuits.
-Providing staff with an employee handbook that outlines all policies regarding work, pay, expectations, and conduct will help them learn the procedures and avoid any miscommunications or misunderstandings.
+Providing staff with an employee handbook that outlines all policies regarding work, pays, expectations, and conduct will help them learn the procedures and avoid any miscommunications or misunderstandings.

-Your business practices should be ethical, moral, and honest at all times, no matter what, in order to operate fairly and avoid discrimination lawsuits from employees and firms like Charleston Law, who specialize at employment law.
+Your business practices should be ethical, moral, and honest at all times, no matter what, in order to operate fairly and avoid discrimination lawsuits from employees and firms like Charleston Law, who specialize in employment law.

 It should go without saying that workplace policy should be free of any discrimination, that employees and clients should be treated fairly and honestly, and the company should act professionally at all times.

 Customers or clients may want to sue your business because they’re upset, and while it’s uncommon, it does happen.
 In order to protect your business from angry customers, always practice exceptional customer service.